 Photoshop And Label Printing

 Incidentally, now that we've mentioned Photoshop, it's important to understand that not all software is created equal - and not all produce the same results.
 Photoshop was designed to manipulate photographs (duh!), but that does not make it a real graphic design tool.
-One of Adobe's many other offerings (Illustrator) is usually much better when dealing with small type, which most product labels have in abundance.
+One of Adobe's many other offerings (Illustrator) is usually a much better graphic design tool for labels, especially when dealing with small type, which most product labels have in abundance.
 The key is to appreciate that all these tools have their place, and using the right tool for the job will always produce a better result.